varunvenkatesan/lex-ai-voice-assistant/README.md

-# Lex AI Anime Voice Assistant
+# Lex AI Anime Personal Assistant

-Lex AI Anime Voice Assistant is an AI voice assistant project with a Flutter client, LiveKit-powered realtime voice, anime-style Live2D companions, a FastAPI token/chat server, and optional memory support through Mem0.
+Lex AI Anime Personal Assistant is an AI voice assistant project with a Flutter client, LiveKit-powered realtime voice, anime-style Live2D companions, a FastAPI token/chat server, and optional memory support through Mem0.
 The backend is ready for Render deployment and is configured to keep runtime secrets outside the repository.

 ## Project Structure